 Although not a mandatory requirement for our business, we have voluntarily appointed our Practice Director, David Downham, as our Data Protection Officer.

 Bowling & Co, Solicitors may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.
-This policy was last reviewed in February 2021.
+This policy was last reviewed and updated in January 2022.

 WHAT WE COLLECT

 - other information relevant to client surveys

 We may collect this personal information from you when you: